realA10001986/Time-Circuits-Display/README.md

 There are two ways of configuring the device: Through the aforementioned Config Portal (ie the network), or the keypad menu, as described [further below](#the-keypad-menu).
 Not all settings, however, are configurable in both.

-If you don't have WiFi access, you can set the time through the keypad menu, see below.
+If you don't have WiFi access, you can set the time through the [keypad menu](#how-to-enter-datestimes-for-the-three-displays).

 ## Operation basics